Day 1. Saturday.

 Arrival at "Jose Marti" International Airport in Havana.

-Group welcomed by the Authentic Cuba Travel Cuban guide and driver.
-Transfer to your Park View Hotel
+Group welcomed by the Authentic Cuba Travel® Cuban guide and driver.
+Private transfer to your Luxury Casa Particular

 Private group check-in.